Automated Clearing House (ACH)

 Recovered or Returned Checks

-Original checks recovered or returned to the FPA, NTDO or Fiscal Service subsequent to being processed with a UCC are stamped with the legend "Not-Negotiable, Previously Treated as Canceled-SF 1184 UCC dated _______."
-The checks are retained for 90 days and then shredded.
+Original checks recovered or returned to the federal entity, NTDO or Fiscal Service subsequent to being processed with a UCC are stamped with the legend "Not-Negotiable, Previously Treated as Canceled-SF 1184 UCC dated _______."
+These checks must be retained for 90 days and then shredded.

 Fiscal Service Check Cancellation through PACER On-Line

-Fiscal Service scans all returned, undeliverable, and held checks for input to PACER On-Line.
+Fiscal Service scans all returned, undeliverable, and checks held by the federal entity for input to PACER On-Line.
 Data from mutilated checks is manually entered into PACER On-Line.
 PACER On-Line processes cancellations into TCIS by the overnight batch process.
 The credit information appears in TCIS the following business day.

 Available Check Cancellation File Transmissions Returned Without Credit

-During the PACER On-Line process, some ACC requests are rejected because the checks have already been paid or canceled.
+During the PACER On-Line process, ACC requests will be rejected if the checks have already been paid or canceled.

-Checks Returned When the Authorizing Agency Is No Longer in Operation
+Checks Returned When the Authorizing Federal Entity Is No Longer in Operation

 If the DO receives a returned check for a DO that is no longer in operation, it stamps the check "Not-Negotiable" and forwards it to the successor DO.

-This section prescribes the requirements and procedures for use by FPAs to account for and report cancellation of available checks.
+This section prescribes the requirements and procedures for use by federal entities to account for and report cancellation of available checks.

 PACER On-Line file transmissions requesting check cancellation action are transmitted into TCIS for credit.
-The FPA receives credit from TCIS and passes credit via an SF 1098 (see Appendix 3) to the FPA's ALC.
+The FPA receives credit from TCIS and passes credit via an SF 1098 (see Appendix 3) to the federal entity's ALC.

 Establishment of Liability for Payment of the Proceeds of Undelivered Checks Credited to Disbursing Office Accounts